Last Updated on December 27, 2021 by Danny

 The material of the drumming surface is essential when it comes to a drum kit’s playability.
 Cheaper models favor rubber pads, which are more economical and compact.
 They offer a consistent, long-lasting bounce that is identical from pad to pad.

 Intermediate and advanced players typically prefer mesh-heads because they more closely resemble traditional acoustic drums.
 They are more sensitive and provide realistic feedback on each strike.
 Plus, mesh heads are tunable, which gives drummers a range of sounds that is not possible with rubber options.
+Take a look at 7 Best Electronic Drum and Percussion Pads of 2021.

 The drum module is the heart and soul of an electronic drum set.
 It is what enables drummers to record tracks and serves as the storage center for drum kits and sound effects.
 While an electronic drum wouldn’t have the same timber and quality as acoustic drums, some modules offer professional-grade sound quality.